• Skip to primary navigation

 Now before you go running off because these are boozy, if you don't want them to contain alcohol, simply leave it out!
 You'll see how to do that in the recipe card.

-Make this Easy Smores Cake for the kids (though the grown-ups won't be able to resist it!
+Make Easy Smores Cake or Pumpkin Roll for the kids (though the grown-ups won’t be able to resist them!

 These pumpkin pudding shots are easy to make with only a few ingredients and minimal prep work.
 But the delicious burst of fall flavors will make it a favorite for guests at Halloween, Thanksgiving, or any autumn gathering!
 (It tastes just like a homemade baked pumpkin pie.)